tristandijkstra/OpenGimbal/README.md

-# Open Gimbal
+# OpenGimbal
-This is an Open Source 3D Printable Gimbal for nano and micro UAVs.
-The gimbal was designed to test different control algorithms as part of research activities at the ENS lab at TU Delft.
-The original work was created in the summer of 2022, using Fusion 360 and is made for a CrazyFlie drone.
-The design is available in both .step and .fbz files.
+OpenGimbal is a specially designed 3 DoF test bench that caters to the unique requirements of mUAVs and nUAVs.
+This test bench allows for unrestricted rotational motion, enabling comprehensive experimentation and evaluation of these UAVs.
+Our approach focuses on simplicity and accessibility.
+We developed an open-source, 3D printable electro-mechanical  design that emphasizes minimal size and complexity.
+This design facilitates easy replication and customization, making it widely accessible to researchers and developers.

+The CAD design files are available in both .step and .fbz.
 The Prusa slicer project used to print all components on a Prusa MK3S at once is also included.
-The design has been tested with a Crazyflie 2.1 and is intended to be attached to a standard tripod screw.
+The design has been tested with a Crazyflie 2.1 and is intended to be attached to a standard tripod screw or kept on a table top with a suitable base.

- For assembly, please refer to this [interactive model](https://teamtumbleweed3.autodesk360.com/g/shares/SH35dfcQT936092f0e431fe7335b7a1c18c6).
+For assembly of the tripod version, please refer to this [interactive model](https://teamtumbleweed3.autodesk360.com/g/shares/SH35dfcQT936092f0e431fe7335b7a1c18c6).
+Further we also have a browser based version: [onshape link](https://cad.onshape.com/documents/f2281a1593cecd1e86d04a9a/w/4fd3c36d2f4a6c3e1b4013a5/e/7b1d20f3bce717410d81325e)

 ### Parts